likle/cwalk/docs/index.md

 ---
 title: Cross-Platform C Path Library
-description: cwalk is a lightweight C Path Library which focuses on file path manipulations.
+description: cwalk is a lightweight C/C++ Path Library which focuses on file path manipulations.
 Using ``cwalk`` you can easily do things like combine paths, resolve relative paths, create relative paths based on absolute paths, canonicalize paths or read extension information from paths.
 ---

 ## What is cwalk?
-``cwalk`` is a lightweight C library which focuses on file path manipulations.
+``cwalk`` is a lightweight C/C++ library which focuses on file path manipulations.
 Using ``cwalk`` you can easily do things like combine paths, resolve relative paths, create relative paths based on absolute paths, canonicalize paths or read extension information from paths.

 ## Example
 Here is a simple example of one thing (normalization) cwalk can do for you.
 However, there are more features available.